th2-net/th2-codec/README.md

 This is a common codec library which takes care of some boilerplate stuff like subscribing/publishing to message queues, loading codec settings, etc.

-# What is the codec?
+# What is a codec?

-The codec in th2 is a component that is responsible for transforming messages from human-readable format into a format of the corresponding protocol and vise verse.
+The codec in th2 is a component that is responsible for transforming messages from human-readable format into a format of a corresponding protocol and vice versa.
 It contains the main logic for encoding messages for sending them to the system and decoding messages received from the system.

 The codec communicates with other components by sending batches with groups of parsed or/and raw messages.
-During encoding, it transforms messages to a format of the corresponding protocol.
+During encoding, it transforms messages to the corresponding protocol format.
-During decoding, it takes all raw messages that correspond to the codec protocol and transform according to its rules.
+During decoding, it takes all raw messages that correspond to the codec protocol and transforms them according to its rules.

 Several codecs can be joined into a chain of codecs to reuse already implemented codecs.
 For example, you have **HTTP**, **JSON** and **XML** codec.
 You can join them together for decoding **XML** over **HTTP** or **JSON** over **HTTP**.